collaborativebioinformatics/MoVana/README.md

 ## Future directions
-*Comparing the composition and frequency of mosaic SVs in primary tumors vs metastasis and relapse

-*Identifying recurrent mosaic events implicated in treatment resistance
+*Comparing the composition and frequency of mosaic SVs in primary tumors vs metastasis and relapse *Identifying recurrent mosaic events implicated in treatment resistance *Integration of ClinVar/dbVar/oncoKB data into the pipeline to obtain comprehemsive information regarding a specific gene or allele and its overall implication within tumor progression and proliferation

 ## Test data
 Test data is located in the files and was downloaded from the ICGC bucket available at AWS